Frequently Asked Questions

 Payment is expected on or before your first day of class.
 Students who have not received a bill prior to your first day of class should contact the Office of Student Accounts at (574) 631-7113 to make payment arrangements.

-This process is currently being reviewed.
-If you currently have a course that needs to be removed from a previous summer term, please contact the department offering the course to initiate an Academic Course Change form on your behalf.
+If you have a course that needs to be removed from your summer schedule, please contact the department offering the course to initiate an Academic Course Change form on your behalf.

 Click Registration Dates and Deadlines for more details.